-The Mississippi River watershed also has areas that are susceptible to slope and soil instability, due to the presence of sensitive marine clays (Leda type clays) and other unstable or highly erosive soil types (sandy or silty soils), or to erosion from river undercutting.
+The Mississippi River watershed also has areas that are susceptible to slope and/or soils instability due to: the presence of organic soils; the presence of sensitive marine clays (Leda type clays) or other unstable or highly erosive soil types (sandy or silty soils); and/or erosion from river bank undercutting.
 Most known slope stability hazards are located in the east watershed between Almonte and Pakenham, and along Cody Creek.
 Currently, erosion and slope risk areas are only mapped and regulated in areas that have floodplain mapping.
 Areas with unstable slopes and/or soils, that are located outside of the floodplain hazard mapped areas are not addressed under MVCA regulations, presenting a potential deficiency in natural hazard mitigation and protection.